Danie10/gadgeteerza-homeassistant/README.md

 * Voice alerting to start of rain (to take washing off the line) - unfortunately weather station takes a few minutues to report
 * Voice notification to home speaker for when I leave the shopping mall
 * Slider to set battery minimum State of Charge back to Victron CCGX ESS ie. adjust Victron system
-* Ajust minimum SoC slider to match any changes made on Victron CCGX side ie. respond to changes made on Victron system remotely
+* Adjust minimum SoC slider to match any changes made on Victron CCGX side ie. respond to changes made on Victron system remotely
 * Alerts when hot water cylinder reached temperature and is ready, based on timers looking at grid power usage dropping after 15 minutes of high usage
 * VoIP phone battery flat by checking when it's 'last_activity' is longer than 10 minutes ago (is not working properly)
 * Ham radio APRS beacon going offline (can't use left Zone as coordinates never change to elsewhere) so looks at a status change to 'Away' for longer than 31 minutes (still tweaking this)